-The company’s selection criteria centered on the quality of the overall training solution when searching for an e-learning platform
+The company’s selection criteria for a compliance and risk management solution centered on the quality of the overall training solution when searching for an e-learning platform.

-"One of the biggest benefits of working with SAI Global working with their project management team.
+“One of the biggest benefits of working with SAI Global working is with their project management team.
 They came into this relationship as a true partner, not as another vendor.
-They addressed our issues in a timely manner and offered outstanding support during the development and implementation of the programme."
+They addressed our issues in a timely manner and offered outstanding support during the development and implementation of the program.”

 Martijn de Kiewit